aberner6/compuThinking/class_by_class.md

   - Who's making it?
     - [p5.js working group mailing list](http://groups.google.com/forum/#!forum/p5xjs-working-group)
   - Getting set up + the editor "environment"
+    - A code editor is like a text editor but special for writing code
+    - We will use the official p5.js editor
   - p5 and the browser
     - **Diagram:** landscape of the web: how do we see things online?
+    - HTML is our backbone, Javascript (and p5.js library) make things interactive, CSS would help us style that page but we won't deal with it this week
+    - Let's look at the index.html file - just so you know, it links to our sketch.js file - but we leave that for now
+    - We will work in sketch.js
   - p5 - a library - what is a library?
     - 1 word that defines a series of actions / associations (like a dictionary)
     - **Diagram:** how do HTML / CSS / Javascript and its libraries go together?